-Ceramic Ball Bearings
+Types of Ceramic Ball Bearings

-- high hardness - over 75 HRc
+- higher hardness: over 75 HRc

-- higher elastic modulus - stiffer
+- stiffer: higher elastic modulus

 - lower coefficient of thermal expansion

-- higher maximum operating temperature - 1000°C
+- higher maximum operating temperature: 1000+°C

-- highly polished surface finish resulting in lower friction
+- lower friction: highly polished surface finish

-Benefits of Hybrid Ceramic Bearings:
+What Are The Benefits of Hybrid Ceramic Bearings?

 - higher stiffness and rigidity reduces deflection

-- increased the limiting speed, RPM
+- increased limiting speed (rpm)

-- less adhesive wear, there is no cold welding
+- less adhesive wear, no cold-welding

 - better lubricant life

-- lower noise levels and vibration
+- lower noise levels & vibration

 - no electrical arcing through the balls